Ch3my/youtube-ai-briefer-v2/README.md

 // Define the data to be sent
 const data = {
-    whisperConfirmed: true, // Change this to false if needed
+    whisperConfirmed: false, // Change this to false if needed
     url: 'https://www.youtube.com/watch?v=XOqGDLy1IGU',
     action: "build"
 };